 To look at the ups and downs that brought Death Cab for Cutie to Thank You for Today, we had Gibbard play favorites with the eight albums that got them there.

-Ben Gibbard: This record is my least favourite that we’ve made for a number of reasons.
-Number one, I was living in Los Angeles and was far away from my spiritual home and my musical community – the people that were not only my bandmates but my friends who I would see all the time and talk about music, and share music, and keep each other honest, so to speak.
-Another element was – I’ve only realised this after the fact – when we were making Codes and Keys, I had started playing a different brand of guitar.
+Ben Gibbard: This record is my least favorite that we’ve made for a number of reasons.
+Number one, I was living in Los Angeles and was far away from my spiritual home and my musical community—the people that were not only my bandmates but my friends who I would see all the time and talk about music, and share music, and keep each other honest, so to speak.
+Another element was—I’ve only realized this after the fact—when we were making Codes and Keys, I had started playing a different brand of guitar.
 I’d gone from the guitars I had played on the earlier albums, like Fender Bullets, a cheap Fender guitar, and I started playing these Fender G&Ls, which are wonderful guitars, but the necks are very wide.
-And I realised once I went back to playing Fender Mustangs around the Kintsugi era, so much of how I play guitar is a reflection of how my hands move on the neck of these particular guitars.
+And I realized once I went back to playing Fender Mustangs around the Kintsugi era, so much of how I play guitar is a reflection of how my hands move on the neck of these particular guitars.

 Noisey: It physically altered your playing.

 And also, this idea of living in an open and sunny place, I felt this was the time to write my “Friday I’m in Love”s or whatever.
-We came off maybe the darkest record we’ve ever had in Narrow Stairs, and I think for me, personally, even before those shifts in my life, I realised, “Man, I don’t want to make a record like that again.”
-I realised how much self-loathing and self-pity is on Narrow Stairs.
+We came off maybe the darkest record we’ve ever had in Narrow Stairs, and I think for me, personally, even before those shifts in my life, I realized, “Man, I don’t want to make a record like that again.”
+I realized how much self-loathing and self-pity is on Narrow Stairs.
 I think I overcompensated for that.
-But having said that, there are some songs that are my favourite I’ve ever done.
+But having said that, there are some songs that are my favorite I’ve ever done.